 Answer = $1,100 loss

-As a reminder, closing contracts involves doing the opposite transaction performed upfront.
-In this scenario, two options were sold to create the short straddle (opening sales).
-To close both options, they’ll need to be bought (closing purchases).
-After selling $900 of options and buying to close for $2,000, the investor ends with a $1,100 loss.
+Closing out means doing the opposite of the opening transaction.
+Since both options were sold to open the short straddle (opening sales), both must be bought to close (closing purchases).
+After selling $900 of options and buying to close for $2,000, the investor has a $1,100 loss.

 An investor goes short 1 ABC Jan 60 call at $4 and short 1 ABC Jan 60 put at $5 when ABC’s market price is $60.
 ABC’s market price rises to $67 and the investor closes the contracts at intrinsic value.
 What is the gain or loss?